-Table 3.1-5 shows the MSW disposed and recycling diverted by the Region between 2016 and 2022.
+Table 3.1-5 shows the MSW disposed and recycling diverted by the Region between 2016 and 2023.
 This table demonstrates that on average, the Region is:

-- Generating just over the national average of MSW, at 5.22 lbs/person/day. - Disposing of MSW at the same rate as the national average, at 3.33 lbs/person/day. - Recycling MSW just over the national average, at 1.89 lbs/person/day.
+- Generating just over the national average of MSW, at 5.18 lbs/person/day. - Disposing of MSW at the nearly at the same rate as the national average, at 3.34 lbs/person/day. - Recycling MSW just over the national average, at 1.84 lbs/person/day.

-There are several factors that can account for the higher per capita generation of MSW in the Region, most notably the high rate of transient residents in the Region due to the Federal and State prisons located in the Region and various colleges located within the Region.
+Several factors can account for the slightly higher per capita generation of MSW in the Region.
+Most notably the high rate of transient residents in the Region due to the Federal and State prisons located in the Region and various colleges located within the Region.

-Worth noting from Table 3.1-5 is the year 2022 results for the Region align with the per capita rates from the EPA national report.
-The Region generated approximately 4.9 lbs/person/day, disposed of approximately 3.32 lbs/person/day of MSW and recycled or composted approximately 1.6 lbs/person/day.
+Worth noting from Table 3.1-5 is the year 2022 and 2023 results for the Region align with the per capita rates from the EPA national report.
+The Region generated approximately 4.8/4.9 lbs/person/day, disposed of approximately 3.3 lbs/person/day of MSW and recycled or composted approximately 1.5/1.6 lbs/person/day.